JAS 39 Gripen - International Sales

 In August 2002 the Czech government announced that after paying bills to recover from the devastating summer floods, it would no longer be able to afford to buy 24 Jas-39 Gripen fighters from BAE Systems/Saab at a cost of about $2 billion.
 The Czech Republic's fleet of MiG-21s began to reach the end of its service lifespan in 2004.
 US officials offered used F-16s to the Czechs.
 The Czech Republic finally decided to lease 14 Gripens from Sweden.
 Another candidate, Poland, had previously announced that it chose the Boeing F-18 Hornet.

-Under the umbrella of the European prosecuting authority Eurojust, prosecutors in five countries are currently cooperating in a far-reaching investigation into the Czech Gripen deal.
+Under the umbrella of the European prosecuting authority Eurojust, prosecutors in five countries cooperated in a far-reaching investigation into the Czech Gripen deal.
 Investigations concerning the suspected bribes are currently (January 2008) on-going in eight countries: Sweden, The Czech Republic, Britain, South Africa, Hungary, Switzerland, Austria and the US.
 Parliamentary commissions in the Czech Republic, Hungary and Austria have started investigations of the respective Gripen deals in their countries.
 There were suspicions of bribery in all of the successful Gripen export deals: South Africa, The Czech Republic and Hungary.

 On Thursday 24 January 2008, the Government authorized the Defence Materiel Administration to enter into an agreement with the air force in Thailand on the transfer of an integrated air surveillance system comprising JAS 39 Gripen and the Erieye radar surveillance system.
 Thailand is to replace its present air surveillance system when parts of the country's current air fleet are phased out in 2011.
 The system's role will be to monitor Thailand´s airspace and conduct incident preparedness.
 The agreement covers six Gripen aircraft, the Erieye radar surveillance system and the accompanying data-link systems.
 The order amounts to some SEK 3.8 billion.
 Delivery is planned to take place in early 2011.